Maslow's hierarchy of needs

 Leonard Geller, Journal of Humanistic Psychology January 1, 2008 48: 116-135

 Abstract: This inquiry critically examines the self-actualization theories of Carl Rogers

 and Abraham Maslow.
 Neither theory, it is argued, is correct.
 The fundamental claims of

 each, especially about the self and the human condition, are shown to be radically

 mistaken.
 Rogers's theory is unacceptable insofar as his conception of the touchstone or

-condition within late-twentieth-century Western society.
+improving the human condition within late-twentieth-century Western society.